Georges034302/employee-app-helm/README.md

 ### ✍️ *Author: Georges Bou Ghantous*

-Built to demonstrate full-stack deployment using AKS + Helm 💙
+Built with ❤️ to demonstrate full-stack deployment using AKS + Helm.